ViktorQvarfordt/blog/posts/2023-12-03-postgres-data-isolation.md

 );
 ```

-### 1. Explicit WHERE clauses
+### 1. Explicit `WHERE` clauses

-This approach involves adding a `tenant_id` column to all tables and adding a `WHERE` clause to all queries.
+In essence this approach involves adding `WHERE tenant_id = {tenantId}` to all queries.
+In the same way `user_id` and RBAC requirements are added.

 **Pros:** The simplest approach to get started with.

 **Cons:** Permission checks are duplicated across all queries and joins, which gets hard to maintain.
 It is easy to forget to add the necessary `WHERE` clause to a query, which can lead to data leakage.

-### 2. Reusable WITH queries
+### 2. Reusable `WITH` queries

-This approach aims to minimize the risk of forgetting to add the `WHERE` clause to a query by creating WITH statements that are reused across queries.
+This approach aims to minimize the risk of forgetting to add the `WHERE` clause to a query by creating `WITH` statements that are reused across queries.
 This assumes one is using a query builder or ORM that supports reusable queries such as Knex or jOOQ.
 This translates to queries like this:

 ```sql
 WITH tenant_items AS (